 Symptoms of Major Depressive Disorder

-You may be experiencing major depression if you are suffering either depressed mood or the loss of interest or pleasure in nearly all activities and can identify yourself in the appropriate number of symptoms below.
-Five or more of the following symptoms have been present for two weeks in a row and are different than your usual functioning.
-You must have at least one of the symptoms be depressed mood or loss of pleasure or interest.
-Please don’t include symptoms that are clearly the result of a medical condition.
+You must have at least one of these symptoms: a depressed mood or loss of pleasure or interest.
+In addition, five or more of the following symptoms must have been present for two weeks in a row.
+They must be different than your usual functioning.
+Finally, please don’t include symptoms that are clearly the result of a medical condition.

 - Difficulty getting to sleep or sleeping too much.

 - Experiencing a feeling of agitation or of being slowed down in your body and movements.
 Others may be seeing this in you.

 - Fatigue or loss of energy nearly every day.

 - Feelings of worthlessness or excessive guilt nearly every day.
 People who care about you do not and would not agree with these feelings.

 - Decreased ability to think, decreased concentration, difficulty making decisions nearly every day as supported by you and others.